Guide to Creating a Travel Blog in 2021

 There are many things which I wish I had known earlier (Like how effective SEO is) so I wanted to write a guide to creating a travel blog to give you some practical information on how to make a website, but also how to make it successful in 2021, even during a pandemic must I add!

 Blogging has changed a lot since I first started.
 There’s no use in telling you what I did in 2011 because these days that would be useless.

 I wish I had read something like this guide when I first started blogging.
 It would have made my life so much easier to begin with!

 Now, as I mentioned above, blogging is a different ballgame than when I first started.
 There are millions of travel blogs on the internet but most of them are shit.

 Use my QUIRKS formula to creating a blog in 2021;

 As we go through this guide we will talk more about those elements.

 Ask yourself: Are you passionate about becoming a blogger?

-Before we get into the nitty-gritty, I want you to ask yourself if you are truly passionate about becoming a blogger?
+Before we get into the nitty-gritty, I want you to ask yourself if you are truly passionate about becoming a blogger and creating a travel blog business?
 The truth is blogging is hard work and thousands of blogs fail within the first year because people underestimate how much work you need to do to make money.